toru/nullable/README.md

     log.Println("i am an empty string")
 }

-// Get the SHA256 hexadecimal string representation of the value. value.HexString()
+// Get the hexadecimal string representation of the underlying value. value.HexString()
 ```